 of the enlisted men are not recorded on the original

 Front row left to right: Vivian Loving: (pilot), John T. Wilson (co-pilot), Howard J. Musgrave (bombardier), Everett Anthony (navigator)

 Rudy P Lenser was born on 26 March 1921 to Paul and Margot Lenser in Langfuhr, Danzig, Germany.
 In 1928 the family immigrated to America.

-He graduated from Cranberry High in 1939, then enlisted in the Army Air Corps.
+He graduated from Cranberry High in 1939, then enlisted in the Army Air Corps in that September.
+His local paper, the Oil City Derrick, reported on him a number of times, including in January 1942 that he had become "first class mechanic" in the Air Corps in 1940 and a bombardier in 1941.
+At that time in 1942 he was said to be based in Tampa, Florida.
 He served with the 97th Bomb Group in England, North Africa and Italy.
 He was a bombardier or toggler.
-He later again served a tour in the Pacific theatre, with newspapers mentioning that he was an electronics specialist.
-After his tour in Italy, he was stationed at walker Air Field, Victoria, Kansas for a time.
+He later again served a tour in the Pacific theater, with newspapers mentioning that he was an electronics specialist.
+Is found listed on the roster of the 75th Air Service Group which was assigned to the 315th Bomb Group, a B-29 Superfortress unit.
+This suggests that he was employed in a ground based technical role and was not in the aircrew role.
+After his tour in Italy, he was posted back to the USA, during the summer of of 1944 and was reported by his local newspaper as being stationed at Walker Air Field, Victoria, Kansas for a time.
 At that time in January 1945 he held the rank of Master Sergeant.

 He married his wife Sally in July 1941.